EAGA has recently embarked on a joint Energy Performance Contracting (EPC) program – the first of its kind in the Australian Local Government sector.

 Yarra Ranges, Maroondah, Boroondara and Knox are the first members to initiate the EPC process.
-A dedicated staff member (the EAGA EPC Technical Officer) has been employed to manage the project’s implementation.
-As additional councils begin their own EPC process in subsequent years, they will be able to access the Technical Officer and share in associated costs.
+A dedicated staff member (the EAGA Major Energy Project Officer) has been employed to manage the project’s implementation.
+As additional councils begin their own EPC process in subsequent years, they will be able to access the Major Energy Projects Officer and share in associated costs.

 |October 2016||Public Expression of Interest|

 |November 2016||3 Contractors short listed (Honeywell, Schneider & EcoSave)|